JesusdelCas99/Real-Time-Data-Engineering-Pipeline/README.md

 Before running this project, make sure you have Docker and Docker Compose installed on your machine.
 Once installed, follow these step-by-step instructions:

-  1. Clone the repository to your local machine using the following command:
+  1. Clone the repository to your local machine:
        ```
       git clone https://github.com/JesusdelCas99/Real-Time-Data-Engineering-Pipeline.git
       ```